-A counter argument to these findings might be that getting students to master mechanics is necessary for the prevention of plagiarism; if students can master mechanics to start, it doesn't matter much that there writing is dull and void of point of view, voice, evidence of careful reading, curiosity, and other intellectual values and habits of mind that writing instruction seeks to promote.
+These findings might suggest to some that getting students to master mechanics is necessary for the prevention of plagiarism, and that avoiding plagiarism comes first.
+If students can master the mechanics of the research paper to start, it doesn't matter much that what they write as novices lacks a point of view, evidence of careful reading, and other habits of mind good learning seeks to promote.
+In this view, as students become more expert and advance to upper level courses, they'll eventually get to the point where they have something interesting to say.

-But we also know that one the reasons for plagiarism comes when students get lost in their sources, when they, in the words of Keith Hjortshoj fall into theft and fraud because of a loss of voice.
-Separating mechanics from argument, turning the research assignment into a check list -- X number of pages, Y number of sources, with Z number source type A, type B, -- and so on, and focusing on that above all else pushes students into the kind of shallow writing the Citation Project warns us about.
+And so separating mechanics from argument -- X number of pages, Y number of sources, with Z number source type A, type B -- pushes students into the kind of shallow writing the Citation Project warns us about.

 Joining a conversation is about entering a community.
 And it's hard to join a community if you're invitation begins with and focuses on threats of excommunication for breaking major rules.
 Those rules matter, and they need to be taught and understood.
-But there a ways of doing that, even ways that include using Turnitin.com, which foster invitation more than warning, allow for the discovery of voice and excitement for ideas more so than the fear of a mechanical error.
+But there a ways of teaching conventions that foster invitation more than warning, allow for the discovery of voice and excitement over newly engaged ideas more so than the fear of a mechanical error.